dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 /mnt/4GB.swap  none  swap  sw 0  0
 ```

 Now your swap file will automatically be mounted after reboots.
 To check the usage, run `swapon -s` or `tegrastats`.
+Disabling ZRAM (in-memory compressed swap) also free's up physical memory and requires a reboot to take effect.

 ## Disabling the Desktop GUI